 What is Lemon Zest?

 Citrus zest is the outermost layer of the peel which is known as the flavedo.
-This flavedo (outer layer) contains a compound known as D limonene, which gives lemon peel its fragrant aroma and provides a host of nutritional benefits.
+This flavedo (outer layer) contains a compound known as D limonene, which gives lemon peel its fragrant aroma.

 The soft spongy white inner layer (“pith”) which is between the peel (zest) and the fruit has a neutral or slight bitter flavor, but it’s also rich with nutritional value.